broadwayinc/skapi-tutorial/README.md

 ### Built with Pure Static HTML, CSS and JavaScript

 While Skapi is compatible with various frameworks, this tutorial utilizes pure static HTML, CSS, and JavaScript.
-It showcases how even basic static HTML can be powerful enough to create a complete application, an aspect often overlooked and it's blazing fast.
+It showcases how even basic static HTML can be powerful enough to create a complete application, an aspect often overlooked.

-This tutorial not only focuses on the fundamentals and core basics but also gives you some good practices in using static HTML for web application development.
+This tutorial not only focuses on the fundamentals and core basics but also gives you some good tips in developing static HTML with Skapi.

 The CSS stylings are intentionally minimalistic, yet the application remains fully responsive across different devices.